LiamTyler/5607-hw2a-starter/README.md

 ## Installing + Configuring

 Note: If you downloaded the ZIP file instead, just skip to the "mkdir build" step.
-Do note that the 2B files are on a different branch.
+Do note that the 2B files are on a 'hw2b' branch.

 Configuring for HW2B: